Huilin-Li/EasyAlgorithm/README.md

 ## Tasks
 <details>
-    <summary>:grinning: Implement a Neural Network (one input layer, one hidden layer with two nodes, one output layer) from the scratch only via Numpy/Pandas</summary>
+    <summary> Implement a Neural Network (one input layer, one hidden layer with two nodes, one output layer) from the scratch only via Numpy/Pandas</summary>

    - [This is a complete report that explains how the neural network works from the very scratch.](Report_How_Neural_Network_Really_Works.ipynb)
         - This is a comprehensive neural network tutorial that covers all aspects of the topic.